 This course is offered as a hybrid course with both in-person and online portions.
 Completion of AVID Writing is also eligible for one high school level English credit.

 Please call us to register for this class: 207-422-4794.

-Sometimes the truth is stranger than fiction.
-Spark your curiosity by reading a series of high-interest, non-fiction stories and articles designed to enlighten and entertain while increasing your reading comprehension and critical thinking skills.
-This reading and writing-intensive course will help you prepare for career or college.
+Sometimes the truth is stranger than fiction!
+Spark your curiosity by reading a series of high-interest, nonfiction stories and articles designed to enlighten and entertain while increasing your reading comprehension and critical thinking skills.
+Earn diploma credits or prepare for the HiSET with this reading- and writing-intensive course.

 Please call our office if you are interested in participating in this class: 422-4794.

 Note: The dates have been updated from what was printed in the catalog.
 No class Nov.
 23.

 Prepare for college statistics with our unique online course!
 Get a head start on learning the terms, symbols, stats software, and graphing calculator.
 This online course is for students who have placed into college statistics or those who are retaking the class.
 Class will meet weekly on Zoom.
 Delayed viewing is available on an individual basis.
 Students will need a laptop, tablet or desktop (not a phone) with a camera and microphone, as well as high speed internet.
 Ideally, students will either have a TI-83 or 84 calculator to use or purchase the online software package.
 Outside homework will be given to supplement online instruction.
 Students should expect 2-3 hours of homework a week outside of class.
 Students will be asked to provide recent assessment scores, which can be taken with us.

 If you have questions before registering, email Trudy at email@example.com